Youth Leaders Guide

 At the gate

 The showground’s main gate is staffed by our own team, who take care to ensure those under 18 remain on site unless accompanied by an adult, as well as ensuring those arriving on site during the week do so legitimately.
-The team also ensures traffic moves safely around site on arrival and departure days, and keeps a watchful eye on the car parks
+The team also ensures traffic moves safely around site on arrival and departure days, and keep a watchful eye on the car parks.

 In an emergency